nurbsmachine/ros2_parametric_turtlesim_control/README.md

   - [Deployment](#deployment)
   - [Used or Referenced Projects](Used-or-Referenced-Projects)
 -->
-## MRAC0X(XX/XX): ClassName XX - Student Project Name
+## MRAC02(2024-25): Thesis- autonomous robotics cluster -HYBRIDNETICS
 <!--Write a few sentences of academic context and project description -->
-This project aims to demonstrate a fantastic application using fascinating technologies, developed within the scope of the best class ever.
+This project aims to demonstrate parametric control of turtlebots using ros2 and turtlesim, developed within the scope of the mrac02 thesis cluster.
 ## Overview
 <!-- Write Overview about this project -->
-The project's justification, state-of-the-art, and inspiration live in this section.
+This project, ros2_parametric_turtlesim_control, demonstrates a coordinated control mechanism between two turtles in a ROS2-based turtlesim simulation.
+The system implements parametric behavior, allowing flexible control and interaction between the turtles.

+Key Features:

+*Parametric Control: Enables dynamic adjustment of target points and behaviors.

+*ROS2 Integration: Leverages ROS2 nodes, topics, and messages for seamless interaction.

+*Event-Driven Coordination: Triggers one turtle's behavior based on another's actions.

+*Docker Support: Simplified setup with an included Dockerfile.

+*Extensibility: Designed for scalability to handle more complex multi-agent interactions.

 ## Getting Started

 ### Prerequisites
 Ensure that you fulfill the following criteria to replicate this project.
-* Ubuntu LTS 20.04 <
+* Ubuntu 22.04 <
 * Python 3.7 <
 * Docker

 ### Depencies
 The project's dependencies include:
-* Numpy - for matrix manipulation
-* OpenCV - for image processing
+* turtlesim: Provides the turtlesim simulation environment.
-* ROS - for interfacing with the robot
+* ROS2 - for interfacing with the robot

 The dependencies are satisfied using the following sources: